Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

 \subsubsection{Sensitivities in `Higgs-only' operator planes}

 In order to assess the potential impact of the interplay between top and Higgs data, we may consider the following subset of `Higgs-only' operators:

 together with $\Cp{G}$ and $\Cp{tG}$, which do not modify Higgs interactions directly but can impact gluon fusion.
 Performing a fit to this subset, Fig.~\ref{fig:interplay1} displays the result for the 95\% CL constraints when top data are combined with Higgs data in planes showing different pairs of the operator coefficients $\Cp{HG}, \Cp{tG}, \Cp{tH}$ and $\Cp{G}$, marginalised over the other coefficients in~(\ref{eq:Higgsonlyops}).
 This is the relevant set of operators in which the interplay between Higgs and top physics is most evident, taking place in the gluon fusion and $t\bar{t}$ associated Higgs production processes.
 It is well known that there is a degeneracy in gluon fusion between $\Cp{HG}$ and $\Cp{tH}$ that prevents it from being used as a robust indirect constraint on the top Yukawa coupling, or conversely, heavy coloured particles that couple to the Higgs.
 This strongly motivates the direct measurement of the top Yukawa, via $t\bar{t}H$.
 In Fig.~\ref{fig:interplay1}, the yellow ellipses show results for Higgs data, without $t\bar{t}H$, while the green ellipses show the sensitivity for Higgs data including it, indicating how a relative flat direction in this plane (top left panel) is lifted by the inclusion of $t\bar{t}H$.
 However, despite not being directly related to Higgs couplings, both $\Cp{tG}$ and $\Cp{G}$ can also affect Higgs(+jet) production in gluon fusion.
 Thankfully, these can be constrained by top data, particularly $t\bar{t}$ (and multi-jet data at order $\Lambda^{-4}$, for the latter).
 The results for the combination of Higgs with top data are shown as mauve ellipses, where we see in each plane a very substantial reduction of the area allowed at the 95\% CL.
 The difference between the two sensitivities underlines the strength and importance of this data in indirectly pinning down BSM interactions of the Higgs, where now the $\Cp{tG}$ and $\Cp{G}$ directions are squeezed down by an order of magnitude.
 We also see that several (anti)correlations between pairs of operator coefficients are suppressed when top data are included, most noticeably in the $(C_{HG}, C_G)$ plane.
 However, using top data to constrain only two operators is not in keeping with the global spirit of SMEFT interpretations, especially given the large number of degrees of freedom discussed in Sec.~\ref{sec:topspecificflavourscenario} that could potentially dilute its power to bound $\Cp{tG}$ and $\Cp{G}$.
 We address this question by increasing our operator subset to include the 7 four-fermion operators that impact $t\bar{t}$ production, with the new marginalised constraints shown as blue ellipses.
 Surprisingly, there is little further change when adding the four-fermion operators, indicating a very limited dilution effect and underlining the robustness of the complementarity of top data in indirectly constraining Higgs couplings.
+This is especially encouraging given the fact that, as discussed in Section~\ref{sec:top}, our constraints on this set of operators are significantly weakened by the linear approximation used in our analysis, allowing for larger marginalisation effects than a quadratic-level fit would.